 Good old hot coffee is a classic morning delight that has been widely consumed for centuries now.
-Cold-brew popped up on menus some years ago, and its popularity has been on the rise ever since.
-Those who drink cold brew may wonder why the flavor profile is different from the flavor profile of hot coffee.
+Cold brew popped up on menus some years ago, and its popularity has been on the rise ever since.
+So why do these coffee varieties taste so different?
 We are here to answer that question for you.

-Cold-brew is often described as being very smooth and full-flavored without any acidity or bitterness.
-In general, hot brew has a more acidic taste than cold brew and can be considered at times more harsh in comparison.
+Cold brew is often described as being very smooth and full-flavored without any acidity or bitterness.
+In general, hot brew has a more acidic taste than cold brew and can be harsher in comparison.
 It also has a stronger aroma.

 Hot coffee and cold brew can taste wildly different, even if they are both brewed with the same blend.
 The reason for this is the brewing process.

-Cold brew has its very own brewing method that is very different from the ones used for hot coffee.
-Using a 3:1 ratio, large batches of coffee grounds are steeped in cold water.
+Cold brew is made differently.
+Using a 3:1 ratio, large batches of coarsely-ground coffee are steeped in cold water.
 Usually, the steeping process lasts between 12-20 hours.
 In any brewing method, the longer coffee steeps, the bolder the flavor.
 However, you will get a bitter result if coffee is over-steeped.
 For cold brew, the limit for steeping is 24 hours.

 The natural oils and acids in coffee are what gives coffee its recognizable aroma and taste.
 When water is forced through coffee grounds, it pulls out these oils.
 The temperature of the water makes a big difference because it changes the oxidation rate.